 - Better sense of community/neighborhood pride

-The City partnered with U of I graduate students to develop design concepts for a linear park to include a pathway and landscaping.
-We held a Public Input session in September for West Bench residents and community stakeholders to share ideas and input about elements and priorities for the space that the U of I team could incorporate into design concepts.
+The City partnered with U of I graduate students to develop design concepts for a linear park to include a walking/biking path and landscaping.
+We held a public input session in September 2019 for West Bench residents and community stakeholders to share ideas and input about elements and priorities for the space that the U of I team could incorporate into design concepts.
 We then shared some of those preliminary concepts and asked residents to provide another round of input to prioritize features and amenities for the space via an online survey.
-139 people completed the survey, prioritizing the following:
+Over 139 people completed the survey, prioritizing the following:

 - Pollinator/sensory garden